 We acknowledge that our donor health questions currently and in the past have disproportionately impacted racialized Canadians due to our geography-based policies.
 As the patterns of disease and our testing platforms evolve, we commit to reviewing and updating our safety procedures.

-Our current criteria, which impact gay, bisexual and other men who have sex with men, is based on a broad statistical picture of risk rather than individual risk assessments.
+Our current criteria, which impact gay, bisexual and other men who have sex with men, are based on a broad statistical picture of risk rather than individual risk assessments.